Franklin County Public Health administers the mosquito management program, which includes trapping for mosquitoes and testing for West Nile Virus.

 Spraying is conducted when trap data results reveal an abnormally high number of mosquitoes in one particular area or if a mosquito tests positive for West Nile Virus.

 Dublin has an extended contract with FCPH, which includes five traps throughout the community (north, south, east, west and central).
-Trap data is available on the FCPH website.
+See spray schedule and maps.

 Franklin County’s services include larvaciding to kill immature insects before they develop into biting adults.
 The county also performs trapping and testing of adult mosquitoes, takes customer calls, performs spraying if necessary and provides information to the City about its activities.
 Spraying is only used as a last resort.
 This method eliminates only adult flying mosquitoes and is not as proactive as other methods.